google.com, pub-4591360413847643, DIRECT, f08c47fec0942fa0

 Regular Cleaning

-Keep hard hats clean to eliminate sweat, dirt, and grime.
+Keep hard hats clean to prevent sweat, dirt, and grime from accumulating.
 Use the manufacturer’s instructions when cleaning to prevent damage to the material.

 Replace Worn-Out Components

-Check and replace worn-out parts like sweatbands, suspension systems, and padding regularly.
+Check and replace worn-out parts, such as sweatbands, suspension systems, and padding, regularly.
 Ensuring all components are in good order will ensure your vehicle’s safety and comfort.

 Listen to Worker Feedback